 I also work to reap the benefits of using parasites and their hosts as tractable study systems to tackle general ecological and evolutionary theory.
 For example, hosts provide natural, discrete replicates of parasite assemblages.
 From an ecological standpoint, this can facilitate novel examination of community structure and dynamics.
 As an example from the evolutionary side of things, parasitic castrators—body-snatcher parasites—can allow uniquely powerful tests concerning the general forces driving adaptive evolution.
 Another example involves the recent discovery of eusociality in trematodes, which opens the door for novel research dealing with the processes underlying sociality.

 Under the umbrella of these large goals concerning parasites and parasitism, I pursue many sorts of questions.
 I focus quite a bit on community, population, and evolutionary ecological issues.
 I deal with the metabolic theory of ecology, food webs, phylogeography, biogeography, invasion biology, basic life-history theory, sociobiology, and good ol' fashioned descriptive parasitology.
 I also work on directly applied issues, particularly using parasites as ecological indicator tools and as biological control agents.

 Concerning study systems, I'm inordinately fond of trematodes, parasitic castrators (body snatcher parasites), and tidal wetlands.
-To answer questions, I use observations and experiments from the field, lab, and computer, always with a conceptual or quantitative theoretical context and an effort to "keep it real".
-Additionally, I work with many excellent people.
-Concerning students, I'm interested in energetic and enthusiastic students who can help either deepen or broaden my expertise.
-That is, they can work either within or outside my main research topics and study systems.
+But, I'm not stuck on those systems, and other things are certainly fair game.
+To answer questions, I use observations and experiments from the field, lab, computer, and scratch paper, always with a conceptual or quantitative theoretical context and an effort to "keep it real".
+Additionally, I work with many excellent people, including my students and staff!